-Get to know psychologist and associate professor Dr. Simon Rego.
+Get to know LifeSpeak expert and psychologist Dr. Simon Rego.

 There are so many approaches to treatment in psychology.
 Why did you decide to focus on cognitive behavioral therapy?